 - All comments are worthless — Many software developers question the usefulness of comments due to how many useless comments they’ve seen in the wild.
 This occurs because commenting is often viewed as drudge work, and many developers do not take the time to learn how to write them properly which results in poor documentation.
 This problem is solvable by following some guidelines to writing good documentation which is tackled in chapter 13.

-Guidelines for writing good comments
+Some guidelines for writing good comments

 - Comments should describe things that cannot be inferred from the code.